mlsecops-labs/.github/profile/README.md

 are unregistered trademarks of **Richard Spicer**.

 These marks may be referenced to describe this organization and its projects, but may not be used in a way that implies endorsement or official affiliation.

 ---

+## **AI-Assisted Engineering Disclosure**

+This project was developed using a **hybrid workflow** that combines:

+* Human-driven engineering
+* AI-assisted drafting, coding, review, and research
+* Manual validation, correction, and iteration by the author

+AI tools were used as **assistants**, not autonomous agents.
+All infrastructure, configurations, testing, integrations, and final decisions were performed by the author in a **hands-on, human-led manner**.

+The goals for AI-assisted development were:
+* Accelerating experimentation
+* Exploring multiple design/attack/defense patterns
+* Reducing boilerplate work
+* Improving clarity and documentation
+* Learning through guided iteration

+Every module, configuration, and implementation was manually validated and reproduced to ensure understanding, accuracy, and transparency.

+---